mchav/dataframe/docs/exploratory_data_analysis_primer.md

 This is larger than the standard deviation but not by much.
 This means that outliers don't have a significant influence on the distribution and most values are close to typical.

 ### Variance
 Variance is the square of the standard deviation.
 It is much more sensitive to outliers.
-But because it's not in the same units as our original variable (it is in units squared) it's much more difficult to interpret.
+Variance does not have the same units as our original variable (it is in units squared).
+Therefore, it's much more difficult to interpret.

 In our example it's a very large number: